Liverpool dockers' dispute (1995–1998): Political reaction

 In late 1997, the newly elected Labour government discarded appeals to its leadership and former hard-left to reverse anti-trade union legislation enacted by the former Conservative administration.
-Appeals from dockers for Labour to use its 14% share in Mersey Docks to help towards their reinstatement were unsuccessful.
+Appeals from dockers for the government to use its 14% share in Mersey Docks to help towards their reinstatement were unsuccessful.
 Consequently, it brought about a request from the government for the union leader Bill Morris to hastily end the dispute, at the former dockers' expense, with the termination of all hardship payments and the acceptance that the jobs would not be reinstated.
 Tony Blair believed the dockers were ultimately responsible for the defeat through an unwillingness to alter their own views and "long-standing abuse of monopoly power" and would later provoke a trade dispute in 2002 following the collapse of relations with union bosses with his stance on the 2002 firefighter's dispute; Bill Morris suggested around this time that it was difficult to find differences between the Labour and Conservative parties.